 If you’re feeling the winter blues, you might need a cocktail.
 This Bourbon Ginger Ale Cocktail is a good winter remedy, but it’s a great drink to enjoy all year long.
 Here’s what you need to make it:

-Bourbon brings its sweet, oaky, caramel flavor to the ginger ale.
+- Bourbon: American whiskey brings its sweet, oaky, caramel flavor to the ginger ale.
 You can use just about any bourbon you can find.

+- Irish whiskey: Jameson whiskey is a natural choice — it’s oh-so-smooth.
 However, if you use Irish whiskey, the drink will be called an Irish Buck!

 Not drinking?
-Try using a whiskey-tasting non-alcoholic spirit like Ritual whiskey alternative.
+Try using a whiskey-tasting non-alcoholic spirit like Ritual whiskey alternative *.

+Bourbon and ginger ale are a match made in cocktail heaven.
+The sweet spice pairs beautifully with the smoky oakiness of whiskey.
 You can use ginger beer instead if you like.
 Ginger ale is lighter and sweeter than ginger beer, while ginger beer is spicer and sharper.
 It’s totally up to you.

 For brands of store-bought ginger ale, my go-to is Seagram’s because I find its ginger flavor to be stronger, but Canada Dry is my second choice.

 I also love making my own homemade ginger ale because it’s a great way to control how gingery and how sweet the end result is!
+You can do this with a homemade ginger syrup and some club soda.

 Garnishes